 Woohoo!
-It's time to put the word out to those lucky enough to score an invite!
-By sending out a ‘Save the Date’ early you’re giving everyone a greater chance of being able to attend (babysitters can be organised, work can be moved around, etc.).
+It's time to put the word out to those lucky ones scoring an invite.
+By sending out a 'Save the Date' early you're giving everyone a greater chance of being able to attend (babysitters can be organised, work can be moved around, etc.).

-Share the upcoming special date with your bride-to-be’s guest list via digital E-vite (you can find some fun options by clicking here), email, physical post or even a Facebook event page and get everyone pumped for what will be an incredibly fun day!
+Share the upcoming special date with your bride-to-be's guest list via digital E-vite, email, physical post or even a Facebook event page; and get everyone pumped for what will be an incredibly fun day.

 Thanks to your new intel (from the bride-to-be herself!), you now know when the party will be, who is invited, and the fact that it’s a Kitchen Tea she’s after.
 With this information at hand, it’s now time to move to the next stage of your planning – brainstorming!

 If you haven’t already, get in touch with the other bridesmaids (and/or family members who are helping to plan the Kitchen Tea).
 An email thread or group conversation on Facebook is a great way to connect with each other and share Kitchen Tea ideas.

 Chat about everything from themes, games, activities, food, drinks and gift ideas through to prizes, favours and special ways to personalise the day (e.g. by ordering bunches of her favourite flowers to use as part of the decorations).
 By putting your heads together you’ll be able to come up with an event tailored to your bride-to-be; one that is well thought out, meaningful and so special!

 Not sure what to do at a kitchen tea?
 There is some great inspiration (everything from activities to favours) further down in this article!